 It’s the most wonderful time of the year..!
-It’s Christmas time.
+It’s (almost) Christmas time.
 For the past week, my head is filled with quotes from famous Christmas songs.
-I already bought my Christmas tree and I’m getting in the holiday mood quickly! (aka I don’t wont to change out of my Christmas pants!)
-But nothing will get you in the Christmas mood faster, than to plan your Christmas market trip.
-Dark evenings, the smell of mulled wine and bratwurst, the twinkling stars of all the Christmas ornaments and the cheerful sentiment that surrounds people.
+I already bought my Christmas tree and I’m getting in the holiday mood quickly! (aka I don’t want to change out of my Christmas pants!)
+But nothing will get you in the Christmas mood faster than to plan your Christmas market trip.
+Dark evenings, the smell of mulled wine and bratwurst, the twinkling stars of all the Christmas ornaments, and the cheerful sentiment that surrounds people.

 How to plan your Christmas Market Trip?

 Ok, you want to visit a Christmas Market.
 But how to plan your trip?
 And how to have a great time?

 In my opinion, you have to have a plan and be well-prepared.
 Prepared for the cold, and the crowds and you have to know where to go.